q2srw77/Central-API/README.md

 # Migration Status

-Migration Status can be used after the migration job has been sent to confirm it completed successfully ...this will only check the last migration run
+Migration Status can be used after the migration job has been sent to confirm it completed successfully (this will only check the last migration run)

 ```
 This script isn't supported by Sophos Support